How to Prevent Skin Breakdown with Preventive Measures and Healthcare Equipment

 What is Skin Breakdown?

 Skin becomes more fragile as we age.
-When the skin is deprived of blood flow, it can become damaged and also lead to pressure injuries.
+With less of a protective barrier, this increases skin injury risk factors.
+Skin can also become damaged from being in the same position for a long period of time.
+When the skin is deprived of blood flow, it can lead to pressure injuries, such as pressure ulcers and pressure sores.
 This is known as skin breakdown.

 What Causes Skin Breakdown in the Elderly?